Back in July I had butterflies in my stomach for several reasons:

 All children deserve a chance in this world–You understood that, and through your giving you fueled more children having a chance at life and freedom.

 Even since we’ve arrived home donations continue to come in!
-(And no, it’s not too late to give if these girls and this cause falls on your family’s heart.)

 The girls at the Round Home are now enjoying the home library we purchased for them–with titles in all age ranges, in English and Filipino–available for them to read all day every day.